 - Raised chest

-If your parrot starts doing any of the above, it’s happy, content, and excited to see you.
-Have some fun by getting your bird out of the cage and playing with it to strengthen your bond.
+If your parrot starts doing the above, it’s happy, content, and excited to see you.

 A multitude of things may cause your parrot to feel threatened, such as: